sspantz/sspantz/README.md

 JavaScript and C are my favorite programming lauguages, and I use them all the time.
 I think RUST will be the next.

-English communication is preferred(for study purpose), although I'm not a native English speaker and my English level is relatively low.
+English is preferred(for study purpose), although I'm not a native English speaker and my English level is relatively low.

 Last but no least, it's perfect to concat me in Cantonese and Mandrain.